CellFateNucOrg/ChIP_seq_data_GEO/README.md

 The file_locations.sh In this file, you need to define a. where is the fasta of your genome of interest (only the path), as well as the bwa index (obtained using bwa index genome_fasta.fa) b. where is trim_galore (only the path)

-the SRR_names.csv this is a semicolon separated file with the SRR numbers and the name of the target, plus any comment column 1: input column 2: IP column 3: name column 4: comments (optional) On the first 2 columns, if there are several SRR numbers, separate them by space
+the SRR_names.csv this is a semicolon separated file with the SRR numbers and the name of the target, plus any comment column 1: input column 2: IP column 3: name column IMPORTANT: this name needs to be unique to this dataset (ie if you have to repeats, use "_1" and "_2"  to differentiate them 4: comments (optional) On the first 2 columns, if there are several SRR numbers, separate them by space.
+This you can use as a "group" marker to make averages of duplicates later (ie ChIP repeats get the same group number)

 3.Finally, you need to update the looper.sh file, modifying line 4
 #SBATCH --array=2-3%1